pesaranlab/neuro_cbs/README.md

 **neuro_cbs** provides adaptive Neuropixel (tested on Phase 1) bank/electrode selection to maximize the number of well-isolated neurons.
 CBS optimizes the selection map using short dense recordings from each bank.

-This is the official implementation of "Optimal Adaptive Electrode Selection to Maximize Simultaneously Recorded Neuron Yield."
+This is the official implementation of ["Optimal Adaptive Electrode Selection to Maximize Simultaneously Recorded Neuron Yield"](https://biorxiv.org/cgi/content/short/2020.10.06.328526v1).

 Included is an implementation of Classification Based Selection (CBS), written in MATLAB.